▶️ Huston, Wunsch tackle questions during Jefferson Co. commissioner forum

 “It’s been 24 years since we’ve had a farmer or rancher on the commission,” said Wunsch.
 “I was determined to support my neighbors, my friends in that industry, but I have seen so many opportunities that I can for work for the constituents of Jefferson County.”

-The event held and moderated by the Jefferson County Chamber of Commerce asked various questions, covering things from transportation, to ADU’s, to specific problems the candidates would like to see emphasized.
+The event was held and moderated by the Jefferson County Chamber of Commerce.
+Questions covered things from transportation, ADUs and specific problems the candidates would like to see emphasized.

 “What are the three basic needs,” asked Wunsch.
 “Food, water, shelter.
 We are struggling with all three right now.
 Maybe not necessarily financially, but advocacy wise this is huge.”